-A. Doors (Apply to all inspectable areas)
+A. Doors (Apply to all inspectable areas.)

 - 1. Sample buildings may be generated that contain no sample units.
 Therefore, any door deficiencies may have to be recorded in different inspectable areas depending on whether or not the sample building has sample units to be inspected.
 Record as follows: - a.
 If a sample building has sample units, record all deficiencies observed on the unit entry doors in the associated units.
 Do not record deficiencies for unit entry doors on units not in the sample. - b.
 If a sample building has no sample units to inspect, record all deficiencies observed on any unit entry doors on the building exterior in Building Exterior, Doors and all deficiencies observed on any unit entry doors in a common area hall or corridor in Common Areas, Halls/Corridors/Stairs, Doors.
-In these cases, disregard the Note in the Building Exterior, Doors deficiency that says, "This does not include unit doors". - c.
+In these cases, disregard the Note in the Building Exterior, Doors deficiency that says, "This does not include unit doors." - c.
 If common area doors exist, whether exterior or interior, any observed defects are to be recorded in the associated common area into which the door swings.
 The only exceptions are for doors that swing outward leading to the building exterior.
-In this case record any deficiencies identified under "Building Exterior - Doors". - 2.
-There are two types of entry doors: (1) A building entry door that leads from the exterior of a building into the building interior, and (2) A unit entry door that leads from the exterior of a building or from a building common area into a unit.
-If an inspector observes a deficiency on the entry door of a single family building, the deficiency must be recorded under Unit/Doors.
-(Doors under Building Exterior would be marked as "NA".) - 3.
-Locks are not required on common area doors, but if a lock was installed it must be inspected to ensure that it functions as designed with exception of Common area interior doors (not unit entry) may have missing locks.
+In this case record any deficiencies identified in Building Exterior, Doors. - 2.
+There are two types of entry doors: (1) a building entry door that leads from the exterior of a building into the building interior, and (2) a unit entry door that leads from the exterior of a building or from a building common area into a unit.
+If an inspector observes a deficiency on the entry door of a single family building, the deficiency must be recorded under Unit, Doors.
+(Doors, Building Exterior would be marked as "NA".) - 3.
+Locks are not required on common area doors.
+If a lock was installed it must be inspected to ensure that it functions as designed with exception that common area interior doors (not unit entry) may have missing locks.
 Inspectors must distinguish between locks that are intended to prevent others from entering a room and hardware that allows a door to latch (e.g. knob set or passageway set).
 Door hardware that is designed to latch and hold the door in place is not a lock but must function as designed. - 4.
-The deficiency "Deteriorated/Missing Caulking Seals" applies only to entry doors.
+The deficiency Deteriorated/Missing Caulking Seals applies only to entry doors.
 Entry doors not designed with seals are not required by the UPCS protocol to have seals.
 When recording seal defects, inspectors must use their own professional experience to observe and determine whether or not a factory applied or professionally installed seal is or was present.
 Inspectors are not to record a deficiency for missing or deteriorated after-market seals applied by the residents. - a.
-When the inspector observes light around a closed entry door with a seal that exhibits no evidence of seal damage, it is a deficiency that is to be recorded as Doors "Damaged Frames/Threshold/Lintels/Trim", Level 3. - b.
-Insulated glass units and thermal pane doors that show evidence of seal leakage such as condensation or discoloration between glass panes must be recorded as Doors "Deteriorated/Missing Caulking Seals", Level 3. - 5.
-Screen, storm and security doors are defined as follows (these will be inspected as part of the associated common area or unit) - a.
+When the inspector observes light around a closed entry door with a seal that exhibits no evidence of seal damage, it is a deficiency that is to be recorded as Doors, Damaged Frames/Threshold/Lintels/Trim, Level 3, with the appropriate comment. - b.
+Insulated glass units and thermal pane doors that show evidence of seal leakage, such as condensation or discoloration between glass panes, must be recorded as Doors, Deteriorated/Missing Caulking Seals, Level 3, with the appropriate comment. - 5.
+Screen, storm, and security doors are defined as follows and will be inspected as part of the associated Common Area or Unit: - a.
 A screen door has a screen with or without a locking device. - b.
-A storm door may have a glass panel but is designed to provide protection to the entry door. - c.
-A security door is designed to provide added security through strength and has additional locks and/or other locking mechanisms.
+A storm door may have a glass panel but is designed to provide protection to the entry door.

-PART II: DOORS 14
+PART II: DOORS